 Caring for a Diabetic Ulcer at Home Often Includes the Following Steps:

 - Keep pressure and weight off the wound as it heals.
 Depending on the location and severity of the ulcer, we’ll provide an appropriate form of protection, such as a cast, walking boot, or wheelchair.

 - Take extra care monitoring and managing your blood sugar.
 This is, of course, important whether you have an active wound or not, but it’s doubly true with an ulcer.
 Elevated sugar levels can significantly slow the pace of healing.

 - You may need to cleanse, re-medicate, and re-dress the wound periodically between visits.
-If this is the case for you, don’t worry—we’ll establish a strict schedule at the outset and make sure you and any caregivers are fully educated in how to perform this process, and how often.
+If this is the case for you, don’t worry—we’ll establish a strict schedule at the outset and make sure you and any caregivers are fully educated on how to perform this process and how often.